haltosan/startup/frame.md

 A component's properties and state are used by the React framework to determine the reactivity of the interface.
 Reactivity controls how a component reacts to actions taken by the user or events that happen within the application.
 Whenever a component's state or properties change, the render function for the component and all of its dependent component render functions are called.

-## ☑ Assignment

-Create a fork of this [CodePen](https://codepen.io/leesjensen/pen/Yzvaver) and experiment.

-Try the following:

-1. Add a new property to the Demo component that provides the background color for the component.
-2. Add another state variable that changes the color on a mouse over event.

-When you are done submit your CodePen URL to the Canvas assignment.

 ### 🧧 Possible solution (spoilers!)

 If you get stuck here is a possible solution.